 At first blush, the song seems to be nothing more than a reactionary populist diatribe, decidedly anti-intellectual, belligerently ignorant and just plain angry.
 It is all those things; but it is also more than that.

 Some critics have said it is not a pro-war song as such but rather an anti-anti-war one.
 This is accurate to a point, but it gives the song a bit of a pass on its more pernicious claims.
 The lyrics go so far as to say: “I read about some squirrelly guy / Who claims, he just don’t believe in fighting / And I wonder just how long / The rest of us can count on being free.”
 This sentiment appears directly in the right-wing slogan (sometimes credited to Walter Hitchcock), “Freedom isn’t free.”
 It is premised on the notion of “freedom” as a purely “negative” concept separate from economic matters: that fighting wars of aggression against impoverished but raw material-rich countries that pose zero military threat to the United States protects domestic “freedom” to do as we will and is therefore necessary, and that possession of material resources should be considered separate and apart from civic rights of action.
 The people who actually believe this stuff are usually grossly misinformed.
 That isn’t a knock on those people, exactly, because this misinformation and false consciousness proliferates due to the propaganda model that mass media follows on such matters — most people lack the means to seek out more reliable information, or at least other perspectives, such as ones that ask whether one person’s freedom comes at the expense of the freedom of another.
-But the idea that “freedom” requires aggressive military action is hypocritical, or at least based on a dubious understanding of context and history.
+But the idea that “freedom” requires aggressive military action against poorer and weaker official enemies is hypocritical, or at least based on a dubious understanding of context and history.